eojinnie/Personal-Website/README.md

 # Personal-Website
-A personal website shows my resume and about myself. resume wasn't updated since Oct/2023
+A personal website presenting my professional resume and a section about me.

+Please note: The resume content was last updated in October 2023.